kinoute/l-layers-xor-neural-network/README.md

   -a {sigmoid,tanH,relu,leakyRelu}, --activation {sigmoid,tanH,relu,leakyRelu}
                         Activation function for your hidden layers.
 The output layer will always be a sigmoid.
-Default: "sigmoid".
+Default: "tanH".

 ```